 Its corrosive effect on paper

-This 1623 abstract of a will (ref.
-1505/1/7) from our Farnham Council records shows typical corrosive damage by iron gall ink to paper, causing the letters to burn through the document.
+This 1623 abstract of a will (Surrey History Centre reference 1505/1/7) from our Farnham Council records shows typical corrosive damage by iron gall ink to paper, causing the letters to burn through the document.
 Iron gall ink was in use before the 7th century.
 A typical recipe for its manufacture required an infusion of crushed oak-galls (oak apples) in water.
 The extracted, naturally occurring gallic and tannic acids were then added to a solvent, either wine or vinegar, along with copperas (ferrous sulphate produced by roasting iron pyrites).

 Earlier carbon inks - sometimes referred to as India inks - were prone to dampness and abrasion, and as a result likely to flake off the writing surface, especially from parchment.
 Alarmed medieval scholars realised an indelible ink was needed to prevent their work from vanishing.